 The US Naval Academy is located on Blake Road in Annapolis.
 The academy sits on what was once home to Fort Severn.
 It is one of the five US service academies.
 This academy is primarily used to educate the brave men and women in order to be used in various roles in the navy and marine branches of the US military.
 There are public tours available for visitors to tour the beautiful campus.

 During your tour of the academy, you will be given an opportunity to visit and learn about some of the most notable places within the academy.
 These include, but are not limited to, Bancroft Hall, Main Chapel, Parade Ground, Tecumseh Court, the Wright Flyer in Dahlgren Hall, and Foremast of the USS Maine.
 The tours will start at the Armel – Leftwich Visitor Center.

 The price for the tour is about $30 per person and comes with a free souvenir postcard book.
+You can make a reservation to tour the US Naval Academy here.
 There is also an onsite gift shop at the academy where you can buy souvenirs.

 Downtown Annapolis is brimming with 17th and 18th century charm.
 The downtown area sits on the shores of the Chesapeake Bay and the Severn River.
 Annapolis’ downtown is home to some of the finest 17th and 18th century buildings in the country, many of which are open to the public.

 The downtown area is lined with old brick sidewalks like these on Main Street from St. Anne’s Parish to the Chesapeake Bay shore and the streets surrounding the Maryland State House.
 There are many compelling restaurants to choose from.
 One restaurant that is worth mentioning is Dock Street Bar & Grill.
 This is a restaurant that is known to serve the famed crab cakes of which Annapolis is renowned for.